ykfengmax/ykfengmax.github.io/mf.md

 5.11 Eisenstein series again

-Chapter 6: Jacobians and Abelian Varieties
+**Chapter 6: Jacobians and Abelian Varieties**

+6.1 Integration, homology, the Jacobian, and Modularity